skybrush-io/flockwave-spec/doc/protocol.md

 ### `GPSCoordinate`

-This type represents a coordinate given by a GPS in the usual "latitude, longitude, altitude above mean sea level" format using the WGS 84 reference system.
+This type represents a coordinate given by a GPS in the usual "latitude, longitude, altitude above mean sea level, altitude above ground level" format using the WGS 84 reference system.

-Latitude and longitude should be specified with at least eight digits' precision if possible.
+Latitude and longitude should be specified with at least seven digits' precision if possible.
+(More than seven digits is usually not necessary because consumer GPS receivers are

 **Fields**